 Cardno Emerging Markets USA, Ltd. (Cardno)

 candidate for the anticipated USAID Papua New Guinea (PNG)/ Solomon Island Forest Governance opportunity.
-This program is anticipated to span five years and is currently valued at $10-25 Million.
+This program is anticipated to span five years and is currently valued at $10-25 Million USD.
 This sustainable landscapes program seeks to address the drivers of deforestation and forest degradation, unsustainable forest and land management, the lack of data to inform forest and land management decisions, and the lack of participatory land use planning and livelihood opportunities for forest-dependent communities.
 Role

 Equal Opportunity statement for U.S. based applicants:

-- Master’s degree in natural resource management, environmental governance, sustainable landscapes, or other relevant field; Bachelor’s degree in a relevant field and 5 additional years of relevant experience;
+- Master’s degree in natural resource management, environmental governance, sustainable landscapes, or other relevant field; a Bachelor’s degree in a relevant field and 5 additional years of relevant experience;

 - Extensive experience in the Pacific Islands required, experience in PNG and the Solomon Islands preferred;

 - Experience supporting indigenous communities through alternative livelihood development, building awareness of resource rights (including customary land tenure/use), and/or building linkages to ecosystem service markets;

 - Experience in project design and implementation, including financial management experience, such as budgeting; tracking, reporting and accounting; and also procurement;

 - Experience managing projects and/or an office with culturally diverse teams and working with counterparts from other cultures;